Textualize/textual/docs/guide/reactivity.md

 ## Smart refresh

 The first superpower we will look at is "smart refresh".
 When you modify a reactive attribute, Textual will make note of the fact that it has changed and refresh automatically.
+It does this by calling the `render()` method of the widget that contains the reactive.
+A typical render method will make use of the reactive's value although that is not strictly necessary.

 !!! information